hashgraph/hedera-improvement-proposal/HIP/hip-0000-dynamic-addr-book-stage1.md

 **Stage 2 -** **Full Implementation** - Full implementation of feature enabling daily changes to a new dynamic Address Book implementation through HAPI endpoints at 24 hour cycles matching Hedera’s staking period.

-This HIP is focused on the HAPI Endpoints phase of the project only, another HIP will be released for the Full Implementation stage of the project
+This HIP is focused on the HAPI Endpoints phase of the project only.
+A second HIP will be released for the Full Implementation stage of the project.

 ## Motivation

-Upon completion of both stages, the Dynamic Address Book (DAB) further supports Hedera’s path to decentralization by eliminating manual management of the file.
-It proposes a transparent mechanism for adding or removing consensus nodes, changing staking weights, and making configuration changes to the network, supporting eventual decentralized management of the address book.

 *Problems to Solve*